chinpeerapat/linebot-openai-agent/README.md

-# LINE Bot with OpenAI Agent
+# LINE Bot with OpenAI Responses API

 ## Project Background

-This project is a LINE bot that uses OpenAI Agent functionality to generate responses to text inputs.
+This project is a LINE bot that uses OpenAI's Responses API to generate conversational responses to text inputs, images, and documents.
 The bot can answer questions in Thai and English, process images, and handle PDF documents with advanced search capabilities.

 ## Screenshot

 ![image](https://github.com/user-attachments/assets/61066eef-2802-4967-a5eb-e2a4e430e5f7)

 ## Features

 - Multilingual support with Thai and English
-- Text message processing using OpenAI Agent
+- Text message processing using OpenAI's latest Responses API
+- Web search capabilities for real-time information
-- Image analysis with scientific detail
+- Image analysis with configurable detail levels
 - PDF document processing with vector search capabilities
 - Integration with LINE Messaging API for easy mobile access
 - Built with FastAPI for efficient asynchronous processing